 Now partnered with longtime friend, Constance Schwartz, to form SMAC Entertainment, Strahan brings his skills, determination, leadership, experience and humor to the multi-dimensional talent management, music, branding, and production company.
-In addition to representing dynamic and globally recognized talent, SMAC has produce strong and diversified content, most notably “The Joker’s Wild” (TNT/TBS), “ESPN 30 for 30: Deion’s Double Play” (ESPN), “Wiz Khalifa: Behind The Cam” (Apple), “Back In The Game” (CNBC), “Religion of Sports” (Audience Network), “State of Play: Happiness” (HBO), the documentary “Play It Forward” (Showtime), “Tackle My Ride” (NFL Network) and the hit primetime gameshow “The $100,000 Pyramid” (ABC).
+In addition to representing dynamic and globally recognized talent, SMAC has produced strong and diversified content, most notably “The Joker’s Wild” (TNT/TBS), “ESPN 30 for 30: Deion’s Double Play” (ESPN), “Wiz Khalifa: Behind The Cam” (Apple), “Back In The Game” (CNBC), “Religion of Sports” (Audience Network), “State of Play: Happiness” (HBO), the documentary “Play It Forward” (Showtime), “Tackle My Ride” (NFL Network) and the hit primetime game show “The $100,000 Pyramid” (ABC).
 Coming this November, Strahan and SMAC Entertainment produced a new HBO Sports documentary, “The Cost of Winning.”
 The four-part docuseries will follow the football team at St. Frances Academy in Baltimore, Maryland.
-Since 2014, Strahan and SMAC have produced the highly rated and critically acclaimed “Nickelodeon Kids’ Choice Sports Awards,” which returned for its sixth installment last summer.
+Since 2014, Strahan and SMAC have produced the highly rated and critically acclaimed “Nickelodeon Kids’ Choice Sports Awards”.
 Strahan hosted the first “Kids’ Choice Sports Awards” in 2014, as well as the most recent ceremony in 2019.

 From SMAC Productions and Lee Daniels Entertainment, in association with 20th Century Studios and ABC Studios, Strahan alongside co-producer Lee Daniels, are set to release a new comedy series “Cupcake Men.”
 The series is inspired by the real-life story of former NFL players Brian Orakpo and Michael Griffin, who opened a cupcake shop together in Austin, Texas.
 Strahan is also producing an untitled scripted series based on the life of the breakout star, Brittany Wagner, from the show, “Last Chance U.” Additionally, co-founded by Strahan, Tom Brady and Gotham Chopra, The Emmy-award winning sports media content company Religion of Sports, recently released the documentary feature “The Great Brady Heist,” which chronicles the disappearance of Tom Brady’s jersey following the 2017 Super Bowl LI.